ZacharyJWyman/Algorithmic-Trading-/README.md

 # Paper-Trading-
-This is an algorithmic paper trading bot using Alpaca API.
+This is an algorithmic paper trading bot that uses the following APIs: Alpaca, financialmodelingprep, yahoofinance.
+With these tools and use of deep learning, we can create an intelligent trading bot that can automate trades in the market.
+For testing purposes we will trade paper money.

 ## Development